morays-community/morays-doc/docs/source/nemo.api_5.rst

     ssnd( mod_ID_2 )%fld( field_ID_3 )%field_property_3

 - First level dimension of ``ssnd / srcv`` corresponds to module IDs.
-It is automatically allocated if OASIS key is activated.
+It is automatically allocated if OASIS3-MCT key is activated.

 - Second level dimension corresponds to IDs of coupled fields you wish the module to manage.
 This dimension is not allocated by default to save memory.